 $24,244.00 is the typical Dominican University’s first year financial aid package.
 Approximately 100% of incoming freshmen obtain financial assistance, with the majority being offered as grants and scholarships.

 Loans are a part of financial aid plans, but the only true college discount is a scholarship or grant that you don’t have to repay.

-Worried about the student loans that may be included in a financial aid plan?
-Find the average amount of debt per student at Dominican U.
+Uneasy about the debt that may be included in your financial aid plan?
+Find the average amount of debt per student at Dominican University.

-The following numbers apply to grants and scholarships mainly offered by the school itself.
+The following numbers apply to scholarships and grants largely offered by the school itself.

-100.0% of incoming freshmen (446 total) were offered scholarships at Dominican University, averaging $17,081 per person.
-This puts it in the top 20th percentile of all colleges nationwide.
+100% of first-year students (419 total) were offered scholarships at Dominican University, averaging $18,987.00 per person.
+This puts it the top 25th percentile among colleges and universities nationwide.